In Medical Data Entry, Medical Practice Tips

 Insurance Carrier Audits

-Additionally, if your insurance carrier senses fraud or abuse, they may decide to audit your practice.
+Additionally, if your insurance carrier suspects fraud or abuse, they may audit your practice.
 They will take an in-depth look at your coding process, and could determine that your practice owes money.

 When coding is correct, an action like this can be easily avoided—especially if you outsource your medical coding to an experienced company.